-- Courtroom testimony provides a means for the forensic scientist to communicate results and conclusions stated in a laboratory report or general scientific knowledge.
+- 15.9.6.1 Courtroom testimony provides a means for the forensic scientist to communicate results and conclusions stated in a laboratory report or general scientific knowledge.
 The goal of the forensic scientist is to accurately present conclusions, explain analytical techniques, offer expert opinions, and make clear to the court any questions regarding a laboratory report in a particular case.
 The analyst shall ensure that the testimony given is scientifically consistent with the documentation in the case file. - 15.9.6.2 Each testifying staff member shall be evaluated at least once per calendar year.
 An evaluation by the supervisor is encouraged biennially. - 15.9.6.3 Evaluation shall be by direct observation, questionnaire, review of court transcripts, or telephonic solicitation by laboratory staff to one or more officers of the court for responses to the controlled evaluation form.

 - 15.9.6.4 A testifying staff member who is inexperienced in courtroom testimony or a forensic scientist new to Forensic Services shall be reviewed in person by Forensic Services staff when he/she first testifies, if possible; as the individual gains experience, direct review by staff can be alternated with review by other means. - 15.9.6.5 A reviewer from Forensic Services shall fill out the controlled court testimony evaluation form and critique the forensic scientist as soon as possible after the peer review process.
 The Forensic Services reviewer should be an individual experienced in courtroom testimony.
 The testifying staff member shall be given feedback on the positive aspects of the testimony as well as areas that may need improvement.
-The evaluation will include, at minimum, appearance, performance, and effectiveness of presentation. - 15.9.6.6 Corrective action shall be initiated in accordance with section 49 of this quality manual if the courtroom evaluation indicates any issues in the testimony that require remediation.
-If the issues were of a minor nature, remediation would consist of - Testimony monitoring records will be retained as a 4.13), but not less than one full accreditation exple.
-Proficiency tested personnel who do not testify during a calendar year will be evaluated by the Laboratory Manager or their designee.
-At minimum, an evaluation of the analyst's responses to typical/commonly choountered testimony related questions in one of their areas of expertise will be conducted.
-Pocumentation of the evaluation - Testimony monitoring records will be retained as a quality record (section
+The evaluation will include, at minimum, appearance, performance, and effectiveness of presentation. - 15.9.6.6 Corrective action shall be initiated in accordance with section 4.9, of this quality manual if the courtroom evaluation indicates any issues in the testimony that require remediation.
+If the issues were of a minor nature, remediation would consist of feedback during the peer review process. - 15.9.6.7 Proficiency tested personnel who do not testify during a calendar year will be evaluated by the Laboratory Manager or their designee.
+At minimum, an evaluation of the analyst's responses to typical/commonly encountered testimony related questions in one of their areas of expertise will be conducted.
+Documentation of the evaluation will be retained by the Laboratory Manager - 5.9.7 Testimony monitoring records will be retained as a quality record (section 4.13), but not less than one full accreditation cycle.